Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Tub

-The bathtub can be installed in different ways, including freestanding, built-in, or against the wall, and it can come with various features, such as built-in seats, whirlpool jets, and overflow drains.
-To ensure maximum relaxation and comfort, choosing the right material, size, and shape is critical.
+The bathtub can be installed in various ways, including freestanding, built-in, or up against a wall.
+It can also include several amenities, including built-in chairs, whirlpool jets, and overflow drains.
+To ensure the highest possible level of comfort and relaxation, one must select the appropriate material, size, and form.

 Faucet